Find the answers to common questions about using the STAT to support your SATAC application. For questions about a STAT sitting, contact ACER.

 The dates for ACER's STAT testing windows can be found here.
 Please check that results from your STAT sitting will be available in time for you to be considered in scheduled offer rounds.

-You can only sit the STAT once per STAT year.
-If you have done multiple STAT sittings across separate STAT years, SATAC will use your most competitive score in the assessment of your application.
+You can sit STAT once within a test window.
+There is no restriction on how many times you can sit STAT in a year (providing that they are different test windows).
+For more details, please refer to the STAT registration page.
+If you have completed multiple STAT sittings across separate STAT years, SATAC will use your most competitive score in the assessment of your application.

 There are different versions of the STAT.
-Candidates applying for courses through SATAC will require STAT Multiple Choice.
+Candidates applying for courses through SATAC will require STAT Multiple Choice (MC).

 STAT Written English is not used for entry to undergraduate courses through SATAC.
 Interstate tertiary institutions may require it.

-STAT Multiple Choice is the version accepted by SATAC's participating institutions.
-It is a two-hour test containing 70 multiple-choice questions.
-Half the questions focus on verbal reasoning and half quantitative.
+STAT Multiple Choice (MC) is the version accepted by SATAC's participating institutions.
+It is a two-hour test (including reading time) containing 70 multiple-choice questions, with half of the questions focussing on verbal reasoning and half focussing on quantitative.

 The STAT does not meet prerequisite subject requirements for undergraduate courses.
 If the course you are applying to has subject prerequisites you will need to meet them with another qualification.
 Speak to the institution offering the course for advice.